Lydia Chukovskaya: Later life and career

 For several years, her life was to remain nomadic and precarious.
 She was separated from her daughter Yelena, and kept in the dark about her husband's fate.
 In 1939–1940, while she waited in vain for news, Chukovskaya wrote Sofia Petrovna, a harrowing story about life during the Great Purges.
 But it was a while before this story would achieve widespread recognition.
 Out of favour with the authorities, yet principled and uncompromising, Chukovskaya was unable to hold down any kind of steady employment.
 But gradually, she started to get published again: an introduction to the works of Taras Shevchenko, another one for the diaries of Miklouho-Maclay.

 Chukovskaya was a lifelong friend of Anna Akhmatova, whom she visited seeking advice after her Bronstein's arrest.
-This was soon after Akhmatova had written her Requiem, which she dared not write down.
+This was soon after Akhmatova had composed her Requiem, which she dared not write down.
 Chukovskaya was one of the first to hear it recited in private and commit it to memory.
 When they were evacuated from Leningrad in October 1941, after the German invasion of the USSR, they travelled together to Tashkent.
 Chukovskaya's next major work Spusk pod Vodu (Descent Into Water) described, in diary form, the precarious experiences of Akhmatova and Mikhail Zoshchenko.
 This book too was banned from publication in her native land.
 In 1964, Chukovskaya spoke out against the persecution of the young Joseph Brodsky; she would do so again for Solzhenitsyn and Andrei Sakharov.
 She wrote a series of letters in support of Solzhenitsyn; these were published in Munich in 1970.

 By the time of Stalin's death in 1953, Chukovskaya had become a respected figure within the literary establishment, as one of the editors of the cultural monthly Literaturnaya Moskva.
 During the late 1950s, Sofia Petrovna finally made its way through soviet literary circles, in manuscript form through samizdat.
 Khrushchev's Thaw set in, and the book was about to be published in 1963, but was stopped at the last moment for containing "ideological distortions".
 Indomitable as ever, Chukovskaya sued the publisher for full royalties and won.
 The book was eventually published in Paris in 1965, but without the author's permission and under the somewhat inaccurate title The Deserted House.
 There were also some unauthorized alterations to the text.
 The following year, a New York City publisher published it again, this time with the original title and text restored.